 Usually, breakups are one-sided.
 People who consider a breakup try to find a way to tell their partner that they no longer want to be in the relationship.
 First of all, when you decide to end your long-distance relationship, it’s a decision that you should make together with your partner.

 Is distance a reason to break up?

-You only need to survive a long-distance relationship break up if you’re doing it the wrong way.
-If the decision to break up is mutual, there is no need for struggle, suffering, and surviving.
+You only need to survive a long-distance relationship breakup if you’re doing it the wrong way.
+If the decision to break up is mutual, there is no need for struggle, suffering, and survival.
 If you talk about everything openly and honestly with your long-distance partner as long as you are on the same page, you can find a way that works for both of you.

 You can fix a long-distance relationship before you break up.
 A simple way to do it is to talk to your long-distance partner about things that aren’t working for you.
 When you discuss all the issues you are experiencing with your long-distance partner, you might find a solution to these problems.
 If you can fix problems in a long-distance relationship, you no longer need to break up.

-The best way to handle a long-distance relationship break up is to keep in touch with your long-distance partner.
+The best way to handle a long-distance relationship breakup is by managing your emotions while objectively reflecting on your relationship.
+It helps to have an open line of communication with your ex-partner, so you can get their feedback and raise your awareness of things you can improve in the future.
 Hopefully, it was a mutual decision and not a unilateral one.
 It’s okay to stay in touch to discuss your feelings even after a breakup.
 You spend some time together, which means you are intimately familiar with each other.
 So the person you broke up with can be the best person to help you through this breakup.

 How do you know when it’s time to break up in a long-distance relationship?